fastai/fastai/courses/dl2/imdb_scripts/README.md

 - `BACKWARDS`: whether to fine-tune a backwards language model (default is `False`)
 - `STARTAT`: the id of the layer at which to start the gradual unfreezing (`1` is last hidden layer, etc.)

 The language model is fine-tuned using warm-up reverse annealing and gradual unfreezing.
+For IMDb, we set `--cl`, the number of epochs to `50` and used a learning rate `--lr` of `4e-3`.

 ### 4. Train the classifier